alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/sufism/2020-07-03-sufi-orders-litanies-adhkar.md

 ---
+group1: true
+hijri: Dhul-Qa'dah 12, 1441
+lang: en
 layout: post
-title: "Sufi orders, litanies, and Adhkar"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-category: ["sects", sufism]
-tags: [alifta]
-source: "Fatwas of the Permanent Committee of KSA, Fatwa no. 7140"
+source: Fatwas of the Permanent Committee of KSA, Fatwa no. 7140
-hijri: "Dhul-Qa'dah 12, 1441"
-lang: en
+summary: 'The Sufi orders and the litanies are considered acts of Bid''ah (innovation in religion) like the famous religious orders of Al-Tijaniyyah and Al-Kattaniyyah. '
+tags:
+- alifta
+title: Sufi orders, litanies, and Adhkar
 translation: false
-summary: "The Sufi orders and the litanies are considered acts of Bid'ah (innovation in religion) like the famous religious orders of Al-Tijaniyyah and Al-Kattaniyyah. "
-translation: false
-group1: true
 ---

 ### Question: